What Is Inner Conflict? It’s a Battle Between You and Yourself

 These different “voices” inside us are all part of who we are.

-Because of that, it’s often hard to find a clear answer, and that’s what makes conflict so difficult.
+Because of that, it’s often hard to find a clear answer, and that’s what makes inner conflict so difficult.

 Conflict with Yourself from a Peace Studies View